Valik3201/goit-js-hw-10/README.md

 ## About The Project

-The project involves creating the frontend part of an application for searching information about a cat by its breed.
+This project focuses on developing the frontend component of an application designed for retrieving information about cat breeds.
+The primary objective is to delve into the realm of HTTP requests and utilize the Fetch API.
+The project offers a practical learning experience in executing asynchronous requests to a remote server, managing responses, and dynamically refreshing the user interface.

+**Note: The project is set up for automatic deployment to GitHub Pages using GitHub Actions by JamesIves ([GitHub Pages Deployment Action](https://github.com/marketplace/actions/deploy-to-github-pages)).
+The deployment action is configured to push production-ready code into the `gh-pages` branch.**

 ### HTTP-requests